Rating scales for depression

-Scales completed by researchers and workers
+Scales completed by clinicians, researchers, and workers

-Some depression rating scales are completed by researchers.
-For example, the Hamilton Depression Rating Scale includes 21 questions with between 3 and 5 possible responses which increase in severity.
+Some depression rating scales are completed by clinicians or researchers.
+The Hamilton Depression Rating Scale includes twenty-one questions, each having three to five possible responses that reflect increasing or decreasing severity.
 The clinician must choose the possible responses to each question by interviewing the patient and by observing the patient's symptoms.
-Designed by psychiatrist Max Hamilton in 1960, the Hamilton Depression Rating Scale is one of the two most commonly used among those completed by researchers assessing the effects of drug therapy.
-Alternatively, the Montgomery-Åsberg Depression Rating Scale has ten items to be completed by researchers assessing the effects of drug therapy and is the other of the two most commonly used among such researchers.
-Another scale is the Raskin Depression Rating Scale; which rates the severity of the patients symptoms in three areas: verbal reports, behavior, and secondary symptoms of depression.
+Designed by psychiatrist Max Hamilton in 1960, the Hamilton Depression Rating Scale is one of the two most commonly used among those completed by clinicians and researchers in assessing the effects of drug therapy.
+Alternatively, the Montgomery-Åsberg Depression Rating Scale (MADRS) features ten items to be completed for the purpose of assessing the effects of drug therapy, Another scale is the Raskin Depression Rating Scale rating the severity of the patients' symptoms in three areas: verbal reports, behavior, and secondary symptoms of depression.
 Finally, the Occupational Depression Inventory specifically focuses on depressive symptoms that people attribute to their jobs.